-Figure 62 shows a text (csv) file (opened in Excel) with 4 columns for StationID, Year, Month, Day and 5 columns for values of different Elements namely.
-Tmax, Tmin, RAIN, RAD and EVAP.
+Figure 62 shows a text (csv) file (opened in Excel) with the columns for StationID, Year, Month, Day and 5 columns with values of different Elements (i.e. Tmax, Tmin, RAIN, RAD and EVAP).
 This file can be easily imported in Climsoft V4 through the procedure described below: